quentincloudsnow/badgingappweb/rpa.md

 Now we want to assign the values we extracted from the Work Queue Item to those variables.

-On the Queue component in the canvas, mouse over the Data out port (orange/yelow dot) on the buildingLocation field then right click
+On the Queue component in the canvas, hover the mouse over the Data out port (orange/yelow dot) on the buildingLocation field then right click

 ![Alt text](img/2023-10-02_14-06-33.png)